johink/willsmith/README.md

 ## To Run

-Run `python main.py -h` to see the currently available options.
+Run `python main.py -h` to see the available options for games and agents.
+An example game of Nested Tic-Tac-Toe can be shown by running `python main.py ttt`, which will start the game with an MCTS agent against a random selection agent and a default time-allowed of 1 second.